neocoretechs/RockSack/README.md

 RockSack can store Java objects so that they can be efficiently indexed, preserved, and retrieved in a manner that mirrors the java.util.Hashmap, java.util.TreeMap and java.util.TreeSet classes while providing the benefits of a full blown database.
 The amount of data the system can maintain far exceeds resident and even virtual memory.
 The implementation uses the RocksDB key/value store for performance and durability.
 The RocksDB K/V store is a Meta project used by numerous high volume online orgs and has lots of support.
-What it lacks is a first class Java object method indexing to create a 'functional' Java database.
+What it lacks is a first class Java object method indexing.<p/>
+Once we can index the stored objects via a built-in method, we add the capabilities of a full object-oriented database.
+Once we can use the objects in streams and lambda expressions, we create a truly 'functional' Java database.<br/>
-So RockSack provides a way of using serialized first class Java objects as indexes for RocksDB.
+So to summarize; RockSack provides a way of using serialized first class Java objects as indexes for RocksDB, unlocking the power of object-oriented and functional paradigms in a high-performance environment.
 <p/>
 The assumption is that classes are obviously serializable, and for indexing implement the java.lang.Comparable.compareTo method, which most do by default, including String.
-So in addition to RockSack having the means to store a large number of objects, it adds the properties of recoverability, isolation, durability, atomicity, and concurrency.
+So in addition to RockSack having the means to store a large number of objects, it adds the properties of recoverability, isolation, durability, atomicity, and concurrency and provides tools for the user to easily use a widely used and supported, high volume key/value store.
 <h3>Technical Details:</h3>
 RockSack is a Java persistence mechanism that provides key/value store functionality with a small footprint and native object storage capability.
 Just about any Java object, meaning Serializable objects implementing the